quant525/Multi_Quant_Strategies--APAC-US-markets/Asymmetric Skew-Aware Trend Engine/README.md

 ## 📈 Equity Curve (Since June 2001)

-📌 *Note: All returns are calculated on an annual basis and expressed as a percentage of initial capital.
-Profits are in HKD.*
+📌

 ## 📌 Notes

-- No strategy source code is included in this repository.
+- *No strategy source code is included in this repository.*
-- Performance matrix updated from MultiCharts outputs.
+- *Performance matrix updated from MultiCharts outputs.*
 _Last updated: 2025-06-24_
+-*Profits are in HKD.*